AidanMayo/Traffic-Sign-Detection/README.md

 Basic Android app for real-time traffic sign recognition using camera feed.

-## Project Overview

-This is a minimal Android application built with Kotlin that provides a foundation for traffic sign recognition.
-The app displays a live camera feed and is ready for ML model integration to detect and classify traffic signs in real-time.

 ## Features

 - **Live Camera Preview**: Real-time camera feed using CameraX